Antony Jay: Books

-Jay was a prolific writer of books on management and business practices.
+Jay wrote books on management and business practices.
 His first best-seller, Management and Machiavelli (1967), originally sold 250,000 copies worldwide.
-This was followed by his seminal analysis of how business really worked in the 20th century.
+This was followed by an analysis of how business really worked in the 20th century.
 Corporation Man (1971) was described at the time as "a brilliant mixture of evolutionary theory drawn from such works as African Genesis and The Naked Ape".
-His Householders' Guide to Community Defence Against Bureaucratic Aggression (1972) was adopted by the proletariat as the ultimate bible of dealing with bureaucracy.
+His Householders' Guide to Community Defence Against Bureaucratic Aggression was published in 1972.

 Death

 Jay died on 21 August 2016 at the age of 86.

 Family

 Jay married Jill Watkins in 1957; they had four children.